StarArawn/kayak_ui/kayak_book/src/events/README.md

 ### Creation

 Events start out as a completely separate event type called `InputEvent`.
 As you can guess, these events directly map to the raw inputs given.
-These input events are then sent to `KayakContext`, where they will be processed and dispatched immediately.
+These input events are then sent to `KayakContextRef`, where they will be processed and dispatched immediately.

 ### Processing